PacketFence Clustering Guide

 12.4.9.
 Reactivate galera-autofix

-In order to do so, go in Configuration→System Configuration→Services and re-enable the galera-autofix service.
+In order to do so, go to Configuration → System Configuration → Services and re-enable the galera-autofix service.

 Once this is done, restart galera-autofix service on all nodes using: